 - • Meeting Abhishek Ray.
-I knew him through his music in “Paan Singh Tomar” & “Saheb Biwi aur gangster”.
+I knew him through his music in “Paan Singh Tomar” & “Saheb Biwi Aur gangster”.
 I’ve been a part of his independent music also.
 He bought a barren hill and turned it into a forest which is known as Sitabani wildlife reserve now.
 I’m super proud to be associated with someone who, being in Showbiz, has such a sensitive side to himself.
 Most are busy extracting resources from the planet.
-Thankfully there are a few like him also, who want to give back the earth what she originally had.
+Thankfully there are a few like him also, who want to give back to the earth what she originally had.

 - Film (new productions) Music Director – Toshi-Sharib